ValidMind for validation 3 — Developing a potential challenger

 ❌ High Pearson Correlation

-The High Pearson Correlation test evaluates pairwise linear relationships among dataset features to identify potentially redundant or strongly associated variables using a correlation threshold of 0.3.
-The results table lists the top 10 feature pairs by Pearson correlation coefficient, showing each pair’s coefficient and corresponding Pass/Fail outcome.
-Observed coefficients range from -0.2113 to 0.364, with one pair exceeding the configured threshold and the remaining reported pairs falling below it.
+The High Pearson Correlation test evaluates pairwise linear relationships among features to identify highly correlated variable pairs that may indicate redundancy or multicollinearity.
+The results table lists the top 10 strongest correlations, showing each feature pair, its Pearson correlation coefficient, and a Pass/Fail outcome based on the absolute correlation threshold of 0.3.
+Reported coefficients range from -0.1892 to 0.3617, with one pair exceeding the threshold and the remaining pairs classified as Pass.

 Key insights: